iaayushmaan/CoinVault/README.md

 The web application tracks real-time cryptocurrency data, fetching price, market cap, and 24-hour change every 2 hours.
 It provides APIs to retrieve the latest data and calculate price volatility (standard deviation) based on the last 100 records stored in a database for analysis and insights.

+Deployed on: https://coinvault-deployment.onrender.com (May take sometime to start the server)